AbhinavLakkapragada/AI_Video_Generator_Track-1a/README.md

 - Right: AI-generated video.
 - Below: Caption displayed in a text box.

+## Inputs

+The input videos are from the sample synthetic videos.

 ## Expected Outputs

 - Input Video: The original video uploaded by the user.
 - Generated Caption: A descriptive textual summary of the input video.
 - Generated Video: An AI-rendered video created based on the caption.

+## Demo